 2. Do you have to visit central business district often for visiting company offices or your job?

 You’re an Internet entrepreneur that can work anywhere?
-Want to get the exposure of living in the local Hong Kong districts – you can save a lot of money on rent.
+Want to get the exposure of living in the local Hong Kong districts so you can save a lot of money on rent?
 Let’s give you some ranges, but first, do you need your own apartment or can you handle living with roommates?

 Looking to find some short term stays?
 Check out Sleep Here HK.
 They have various offerings to choose from on a regular basis.